OpenDreamKit/OpenDreamKit.github.io/_posts/2018-12-14-eu-proposal.md

 - You will be entrusted funds **by the citizen** and **for your community**

-- You won't own them, but be responsible for their optimal use
+- You won't own them, but be responsible for their best use

 <center><img src="{{ site.baseurl }}/public/logos/odk-elected-logo.svg" width="10%" alt="OpenDreamKit"/></center>